avamoe/Avalive/README.md

 # Avalive

+<img src="./Assets/Resources/Avalive-460x215.png" width = "300"/>

+<a href="https://www.youtube.com/channel/UCv8I7x73RXZjGImJvMS6DbQ"><img src="https://s.ytimg.com/yts/img/favicon_48-vflVjB_Qk.png"></a>

+## Introduction

 Avalive is an avatar role-playing software.
 It allows the avatar's expression to be synchronized with your expression in real time through the camera, allowing you to play a virtual character.
 You can use it for live streaming, creating videos and animations, and more.

-<img src="./Assets/Resources/Avalive-460x215.png" width = "300"/>

-<a href="https://www.youtube.com/channel/UCv8I7x73RXZjGImJvMS6DbQ"><img src="https://s.ytimg.com/yts/img/favicon_48-vflVjB_Qk.png"></a>
+## Scenes

+* Avatars: it allows you to become a VTuber, virtual anchor and virtual video creator.
+(Requires webcam support)
+* Poster: It's like a Yuru-chara, you can interact with it without a camera.

+## Features

+* Support English, Chinese and Japanese
+* Support for Windows and MacOS
+* Support for live broadcast using OBS, Streamlabs, XSplit, etc.
+* Multiple Avatars and backgrounds
+* Capture facial expressions and head movements
+* Mouse tracking
+* Lip tracking
+* Automatic breathing
+* Automatic blink

 ## Videos